 Gauguin's work was, until just 26 January 2020, on display at the National Gallery.
 Gauguin fits pleasingly into many of our clichés of an artist, particularly of the 19th Century.
 He was not appreciated in his time, selling very little work.
 He died in poverty (in his 50s) and was achingly misogynist, leaving his family to exploit young girls in Tahiti.
 He's paintings are pretty good though.
 I don't intend to talk about him so much but instead about the exhibition.
 Being impressionist it is of course super-colourful, as can be seen by the picture of Jesus in the Garden in Olives (above).
 In a breathtaking act of narcissism, Jesus bears more than a passing resemblance to the man himself.
 I really like the thin stripes of colour all pointing in the same direction.

 The show starts with self-portraits and then moves in chronological fashion through Gauguin's life, starting in Paris and then Brittany, Tahiti, back to Paris and finally Tahiti.
-The painting above incidentally is from the early Paris era.
+The painting above is from the early Paris era.
 I don't intend to talk about the show in such a fashion.
 I have just picked out a few of my favourite pieces.

-He produced a number of paintings in this period, playing with marrying Tahitian tradition and western art.
-Of course he produced some classical works such as this self portrait (above right).
+He produced a number of paintings in this period, playing with marrying Tahitian tradition and Western art.
+Of course he produced some classical works such as this self-portrait (above right).
 This gallery included more wooden sculptures, figures flowing out of the wood.
 Plenty more yellow.

-So despite his obnoxious personality, his stuff is worth seeing, so go and see it.
+So despite his obnoxious personality his stuff is worth seeing, so go and see it.